Babe Smith: Other relationships

 The show reintroduced Mick's mother-in-law Elaine Peacock (Maria Friedman) in October 2015 and introduced her "toy-boy lover" Jason Adams (portrayed by Scott Neal).
-It was reported on 29 September 2015 that Babe and Jason would be caught in a "state of undress" by Mick and his partner, Linda Carter (Kellie Bright).
+It was reported on 29 September 2015 that Babe and Jason would be caught in a "state of undress" by Mick and Linda.
 Deen (Metro) did not enjoy Babe's fling with Jason, describing it as "a grim passionate clinch" and hoping that it was not referenced again.

 Babe frequently clashes with Whitney Carter (McGarty).
 Whitney correctly believes Babe has concocted Abi's pregnancy and confronts her, but Babe threatens to reveal her kiss with Mick so Whitney backs down.
 McGarty enjoyed the rivalry between Babe and Whitney, adding that it is "so much fun to deliver all the sly little comments that [Whitney] gives to Babe."
 The actress praised Badland, branding her "scary" in character and said she was "a bit frightened" of her.
 Babe and Whitney clash again when Babe blames her for the Carter family's financial problems and tells her that she has "ruined" Lee's life.
 Babe is left annoyed when Whitney fights back against Babe.
 Kilkelly (Digital Spy) questioned whether Babe has "finally met her match" when she battles Whitney.
 Lindsay (Metro) praised the scene in which Babe blames Whitney for the family's financial problems and said, "we just love it when scheming Aunt Babe gets put in her place".

 On-screen, Babe announced her plans to serve breakfast at The Queen Vic and it was reported that she would spark "stiff" competition from Kathy Beale (Gillian Taylforth), who runs the local café, when she launches her breakfast menu.
 Badland expressed an interest in filming with Steve McFadden (who plays Phil Mitchell) and suggested that Babe could become a mechanic, working for Phil.
 Speaking to Sarah Ellis of Inside Soap, Badland said, "I think she fixes her own car, you see, so I reckon she'd get her boiler suit on and go to work with Phil..."
 Badland believed Babe would "find [a] relationship incredibly difficult because she has known nothing but struggle and rejection all of her life."